 HUM: SOIL HUMIDITY SENSOR

-You are a beginner with Croduino.
+You are a beginner with Dasduino.
 Or electronics?
 A specific module caught your eye, but you do not know how to use it?
 Do not worry, HUM is here for you!
-How to Use Module (HUM) is a blog tutorials series by e-radionica where you will find all you need in order to begin working with your favorite module.
-Tutorials include: technical characteristics, work principle, instructions on how to connect the module with Croduino and the basic code.
+How to Use Module (HUM) is a blog tutorials series by soldered where you will find all you need in order to begin working with your favorite module.
+Tutorials include: technical characteristics, work principle, instructions on how to connect the module with Dasduino and the basic code.
 Everything else is left to your imagination.

 In today’s tutorial, we will see how the soil humidity sensor works, how and when we can use this sensor along with its advantages and disadvantages.